Shana, are you ready for the Quiz?

 So my vote would go for Bryonia.

+You’re right!
+You could suspect Bryonia on “pain, worse motion” alone, and then check to see if everything else in the case conforms to it, which it does.
 Just one caveat, though.
 I know that some people will be tempted to call this a “left-sided” case; it isn’t.
-Sides of the body only matter if it was the body’s own choice to put the complaint there.
-Consequently, left-sided sore throat, left-sided earache, left-sided headache, left-sided ovarian cyst, all matter in terms of which side the complaint is on.
+Sides of the body only matter when it’s the body’s own choice to put the complaint there.
+Consequently, left-sided sore throat, left-sided earache, left-sided headache, left-sided ovarian cyst, all matter in terms of the case being on the left side.
 But an injury on the left side of the body is just dumb luck!
-You were forced to stand a certain way, you were forced to lean a certain way in order to reach something…we can’t use that, it holds no significance whatsoever.
+It holds no significance whatsoever.

 Is anyone else here today?